jsoncodes/jsoncodes.github.io/_posts/event-sourcing/2016-08-30-things-you-need-to-know-before-event-sourcing.markdown

 - [SQL Stream Store](https://github.com/damianh/SqlStreamStore)
 - [Marten](https://github.com/JasperFx/marten)

-I'm sure there are others and you can always implement your own event storage mechanism if you wish using an RDBMS or document database.
-Throughout this series I will be focusing on the use of Event Store/GES (known simply as Event Store from this point forward) - and with that it's on to the first article.
+I'm sure there are others and you can always implement your own event storage mechanism if you wish using an RDBMS or document database; throughout this series I will be focusing on the use of Event Store/GES (known simply as Event Store from this point forward).

+The [first article](/blog/basics-of-event-sourcing) in this series will introduce the basics of event sourcing before digging into more detailed topics.